NOTE: College Football Atlas 2018 purchase window has closed; stay tuned for information on College Football Atlas 2019

 College Football Atlas 2018: the thousand-page preview

 Eight pages per team (except Liberty, who still gets two).
 Over 1,000 pages cover to cover.
-Three times the size of Phil Steele–and three dollars cheaper*. (and mcillecesports.com is more accurate over the last three years, too)
+Three times the size of Phil Steele–and a buck cheaper. (and mcillecesports.com is more accurate for three straight years, too)

 In other words, the biggest college football preview ever created.

 Notes: College Football Atlas 2018 is in pdf format.
-Since the Atlas is big, the download may take several minutes to download.
+Since the Atlas is big, the download may take a minute to download.
 It’ll be waiting for you in your email if you close the download window.

 Meaningful numbers instead of empty narratives: